keivholding/holly/README.md

 - **Architecture**: Adopted an MVC architecture to ensure the solution is extendable and maintainable, making it easy for any developer to pick up where I left off.
 - **Caching**: The frontend uses [TanStack Query](https://tanstack.com/query/latest) to cache fetch results.
 If you navigate to one job, go back, then return to the same job, you'll notice that it loads instantly as we read the data from the cache.
-- **Vector Search**: Chose vector search over manual parameters for its nuanced, scalable similarity analysis, efficiently identifying similar roles without subjective criteria and adapting well to evolving job descriptions.
+- **Vector Search**: Opted for vector search instead of manual parameters due to its nuanced and scalable approach.
+It efficiently identifies similar roles without relying on subjective criteria and adapts well to changes in job descriptions.

 ### Extensibility